-Filled with vegetables, antioxidants, heart healthy fats and dietary fiber, this soup is good for you.
+Made with vegetables, antioxidants, heart healthy fats and dietary fiber, this soup is good for soul!
 The luxurious mouth feel, and rich texture, give you the sense of devouring something naughty, when in fact you are being oh so nice to your body.
 (Santa is going to love you and put you on his nice list for eating this).

 This soup will definitely make everyone at your Thanksgiving table excited for the next course (and ask you for the recipe).
 Make this butternut squash soup, slurp it up, and let me know how much you (and your guests) loved it!
 Cheers!

 More vegetable soup recipes!